itaiit/itaiit/README.md

 ## Hi there 👋
+Born in 1995 and graduated with a bachelor's degree in 2018 and currently seeking employment.
+- 📫 How to reach me: 2264044269@qq.com
 <!--
 **itaiit/itaiit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.